MicrosoftDocs/winrt-api/windows.devices.lights/lampinfo_updatelatency.md

 ## -description
 Time between the device receiving an update for a lamp and it emanating from the device.

 ## -property-value
+The time value between receiving an update and emanating from the device.

 ## -remarks